jordanmpalmer/Ramshorn5e/9. Misc/SRD/Chapter 12 - Monsters.md

 Heavy Crossbow.
 Ranged Weapon Attack: +2 to hit, range 100/400 ft., one target.
 Hit: 5 (1d10) piercing damage.

 Leadership (Recharges after a Short or Long Rest).
 For 1 minute, the knight can utter a special command or warning whenever a nonhostile creature that it can see within 30 feet of it makes an attack roll or a saving throw.
 The creature can add a d4 to its roll provided it can hear and understand the knight.
 A creature can benefit from only one Leadership die at a time.
-This effect ends if the knight is [[incapacitated]].
+This effect ends if the knight is [[Incapacitated]].

 Reactions